oslabs-beta/Khartes/tests/testnotes.md

 what I have done:
 - installed @types/jest to get types for testing functions.
 - installed ts-jest created jest.config.js to config jest for TS and somehow it fixed es module issue as well..
+- installed @testing-library/react so we can use react testing library

 notes:
 - jest cannot use es modules out of the box (import/export) we need to configure it to do so